You may already be familiar with the basics of customer relationship management or CRM software for your business.

 The money you make from your business doesn’t mean much if you can’t manage it personally.
 With personal spreadsheets, you can get on top of all your finances so you can feel more confident about the money decisions you make.

-We talked above about how a personal CRM can help you better manage the events on your calendar, but what if we told you the software can do even more?
-The next time a client wants some of your time or a friend requests to go out to lunch, you can schedule meetings into your calendar through the CRM.
+We discussed how personal CRM apps can help you better manage the events on your calendar, but what if we told you the software can do even more?
+The next time a client wants some of your time or a friend requests to go out to lunch, you can schedule meetings into your calendar through the personal CRM.

 However, with no recent email from this person in your inbox, you have to dig back through your sent folder to even remember to reach out again.
 It’s no wonder you may forget to follow up a lot, even though you’d like to do it more.

 Your personal CRM is here to help.
-You can make a follow-up template you send it to most contacts after making a few tweaks.
-Set up reminders through the CRM for a follow-up alert or notification so you never forget to reach out to someone a second time.
+You can make a follow-up email template to send it to most contacts after making a few tweaks.
+Set up reminders through the personal CRM for a follow-up alert or notification so you never forget to reach out to someone a second time.

-We’ve expressed the benefits and advantages of a personal CRM solution throughout this guide.
+We’ve expressed the benefits and advantages of personal CRM apps throughout this guide.
 You tried making your own contacts spreadsheet per the steps above, but you need something more inclusive.

-As an all-in-one solution for business people doing sales and marketing, EngageBay began as an alternative to similar, much more costly software.
+As an all-in-one marketing, sales, and customer service software for business and personal use, EngageBay began as an alternative to similar, much more costly CRM software.
 They stand out for their CRM, which is always free to use.

 Within EngageBay’s CRM, you’ll find all sorts of features to help you stay on top of your life.
 These include: